teknomar7/terraform_gke/README.md

 `terraform output` - Output values defined in the `output.tf` file after an environment has been built.

+After the build is complete, this code will automatically download the kubeconfig file to `~/.kube/config`.
+Check that the pods are all running with:

+`kubectl get pods -A`

 <!-- BEGIN_TF_DOCS -->
 ## Requirements